NBISweden/IgDiscover-legacy/docs/guide.rst

 problem in practice.)
 The leader sequence is detected by looking for a start codon near 60 bp upstream of the start of the V gene match.

+IgDiscover should also be able to handle 454 data, but we have not tested this.
+Contact us for instructions.

 Novel VH gene names
 ===================

-Each novel VH gene discovered by IgDiscover gets a unique name such as “VH4.11_S1234”.
+Each VH gene discovered by IgDiscover gets a unique name such as “VH4.11_S1234”.
 The “VH4.11” is the name of the database gene to which the novel VH gene was initially assigned.
 The number *1234* is derived from the base sequence of the novel gene.
 That is, if you discover the same sequence in two different runs of the IgDiscover, or just in different iterations, the number will